Sweeping up Zeta: Equitable Partitions and the Successful Partition

-A \defn{left balanced block-suffix} has the additional constraint that it has empty rightmost block: $\us^*_0=\emptyset$.
-A \defn{minimal balanced block-suffix} is a balanced block-suffix whose intersection with all other balanced block-suffixes is itself or empty. \end{definition}
+A \defn{left balanced block suffix} has the additional constraint that it has empty rightmost block: $\us^*_0=\emptyset$.
+A \defn{minimal balanced block suffix} is a balanced block suffix whose intersection with all other balanced block suffixes is itself or empty. \end{definition}

-Note that the condition $|\us^*|_m=0$ implies that balanced block-suffixes contribute the same number of copies of $\bmone$ to each column of $M_{\us^*}$.
+All minimal balanced block suffixes for the equitable partitions of $1331421$ and $1342143$ are shown in~\Cref{ex:componentwise}.
+In~\Cref{ex:componentwise}, we differentiate different minimal balanced block suffixes by underlining one and wavy underlining the other.
+Two particular equitable partitions are examined in more detail below in~\Cref{ex:min_block_suffix}.

-\begin{example} The equitable partition $13|31|4|2|1$ has three balanced block-suffixes: All three are left balanced block-suffixes, but only the first two are minimal.
+\begin{example} The equitable partitions $13|31|4|2|1$ and $1|34|21|4|3$ each have three balanced block suffixes: For each equitable partition, all three are left balanced block suffixes, but only the first two are minimal. \end{example}

+The following lemma establishes the existence of a \defn{maximum left balanced block suffix}---that is, a left balanced block suffix containing all left balanced block suffixes.

+\begin{lemma} For any $\uu^* \in \equ(\uu)$, $\uu^*$ is not successful if and only if there exists a nonempty left balanced block suffix.
+Moreover, in all cases (successful or not), the letters of $\uu^*$ not removed by~\Cref{map:backwards} form the maximum left balanced block suffix $\us^*$ of $\uu^*$ (possibly empty). \end{lemma}

+\begin{proof} \Cref{map:backwards} terminates unsuccessfully when it tries to remove a letter from an empty block of $\uu^*$.
+This block corresponds to a column in $M_{\uu^*}$ whose remaining copies of $\bmone$ all came from other blocks.
+Since every time~\Cref{map:backwards} removes a letter from $\uu^*$ the new partitioned word is still equitable, it must remove a letter from a block corresponding to the leftmost column with the most copies of $\bmone$, or a letter from a block corresponding to the rightmost column (if all columns have the same number of copies of $\bmone$).
+Then \Cref{map:backwards} does not succeed only if it was trying to remove a letter from the empty rightmost block, so that the copies of $\bmone$ corresponding to the remaining letters in $\uu^*$ are equally distributed among the columns, and there are no remaining letters in the rightmost block.
+This is the condition to be a left balanced block suffix.

+Now let $\us^*$ be any left balanced block suffix.
+Since $\us^*$ is equitable with $|\us|_m = 0$, removing $\us^*$ from $\uu^*$ leaves an equitable partition $\uu^*{-}\us^*$.
+Since each block of $\us^*$ is a suffix of the corresponding block of $\uu^*$, \Cref{map:backwards} will remove the same letters from $\uu^*{-}\us^*$ that it removed from $\uu^*$.
+In particular, \Cref{map:backwards} with input $\uu^*{-}\us^*$ still fails when it reaches an empty rightmost block.
+Since $\us^*_0$ is empty by assumption, we conclude that no letters in $\us^*$ were removed when \Cref{map:backwards} was run on $\uu^*$.
+Thus $\us^*$ is contained in the left balanced block suffix of $\uu^*$ consisting of all letters not removed by \Cref{map:backwards}. \end{proof}